Harouna Doula Gabde

 Doula Gabde Harouna, better known as Harouna Doula is a Nigerien football manager and former player.
 He was Manager of the Niger national football team from 2009 to 2012, leading Niger to its first African Nations Cup qualification in 2012, their first African Nations Championship qualification in 2011, and the winning of the UEMOA Tournament in 2010.
 He was demoted following the first match loss at the 2012 Nations Cup finals.

 Background

 Aged 46 in January 2012, Harouna Doula was a Nigerien international, playing at fullback.
-After retirement he received a "professorat" degree in physical education and sport form Niger's National Institute of Youth, Sports, and Culture (INJS/C).
+After retirement he received a "professorat" degree in physical education and sport from Niger's National Institute of Youth, Sports, and Culture (INJS/C).
 He holds an "A License" for professional football training from the University of Leipzig, a "C License" from the Confederation of African Football, and instructorship diplomas for CAF, UEFA, and FIFA.

 Manager of Niger

 Appointed manager of the Nigerien men's national squad in 2009, Harouna Doula replaced former U-17 Niger coach Frederic Costa, appointed in December 2008.
 Under Harouna Doula Niger finished a poor run, ending in failure to qualify for the 2010 African Cup of Nations in Angola.